shubham-skr/sorting-visualizer/README.md

 *** Will add more sorting algorithms visualization.

-## Netlify Link to my Sorting Visualizer Site :-
+## Netlify Link to Sorting Visualizer website :-
      https://sorting-visualizer-sk75.netlify.app/

-## I have also posted a blog regarding this project :-
+## I have also posted a blog of this project :-
      https://dev.to/x_walker_x/my-sorting-visualizer-project-journey-with-crio-do-mk8

 ## Credits